luisarizmendi/rhde-aap-gitops-demo/README.md

   >**Note**
   >
   > REMEMBER: In order to connect a machine in the local network to the remote node using the already pre-configured VPN, you will need to use a local subnet contained in `192.168.0.0/16` or `172.16.0.0/12`.
-It is *very important* that if you are deploying the edge management server locally and you are using a network in that range, that you do DON'T deploy the edge server with the VPN active (that means including the `libreswan` package in the image definition) because there will be routing issues in that case.
+It is *very important* that if you are deploying the edge management server locally and you are using a network in that range you don't enable the VPN on the server (`include_vpn: false` variable while deploying the lab) or if the VPN is enabled that you don't deploy the edge server with the VPN active (that means not including the `libreswan` package in the image definition) because there will be routing issues in that case.

 ## Pre-recorded video